ScribesZone/ScribesTools/docs/github/index.rst

   not want or because it is not available on your platform).
 * if you want to run some scripts with git commands but you cannot always run them from the GitHub shell (e.g. launching them from a cron tab).
-* if you use some programs relying on the availablity of git commands (those program will complain that git commands and not available).
+* if you use some programs relying on the availability of git commands (those program will complain that git commands and not available).

 In these case you will have to install git (possibly in addition to github client).
-In order to do so, just `download git`_ and install it following the instructions for your platform.
+In order to do so, just `download git`_ and install it following the instructions for your platform (e.g. for windows
+|GitWindows|).

 .. ............................................................................